auth0/terraform-provider-auth0/docs/resources/flow_vault_connection.md

 - `environment` (String) Environment of the vault connection.
 - `fingerprint` (String) Fingerprint of the vault connection.
 - `ready` (Boolean) Indicates if the vault connection is configured.
 - `setup` (Map of String, Sensitive) Configuration of the vault connection.
+(Mapping information must be provided as key/value pairs)

 ### Read-Only